altaj1/AstrivelClient/README.md

 - Responsive Layout: Tourist is fully responsive, providing seamless usability across various devices including desktops, tablets, and mobile phones.
 Firebase Integration: We utilize Firebase authentication for secure login and registration processes, ensuring user data privacy.
 - Dynamic Navbar: The navbar dynamically adjusts based on user authentication status, displaying user-specific options like profile management and logout.
-Interactive Login & Registration: Users can register and login using email/password or third-party providers like Google, GitHub, .
+Interactive Login & Registration: Users can register and login using email/password or third-party providers like Google, and GitHub,

 - Protected Routes: Certain routes are protected, requiring users to login to access features like viewing detailed property information.
 - Profile Management: Authenticated users can view and update their profile information, including name and profile picture.